Theatrical Musings

 3/10

-If you've seen the trailer for this film, or even the just the poster, you pretty much know all you need to know about this film.
+If you've seen the trailer for this film, or even just the poster, you pretty much know all you need to know about this film.
 A bunch of office employees are mysteriously locked within their office building and told they have to kill each other or they'll all die.
 If you've seen one of these movies like Circle, Nine Dead, Panic Button, Are You Scared, The Human Race, Vile, Breathing Room, etc, you've seen them all.
 And none of them are very good.

 The promotion of this film makes it look a little more fun.
 It's set in a very stuffy, cubicle-based work environment with a few recognizable character actors, including John McGinley and Michael Rooker.
 Like setting The Hunger Games in Office Space.
 But any reports that this has a lot of wit or cleverness give this film way too much credit.
 The humor is sparse and unfunny when it arrives.
 This film's biggest running gag is pretty much a stoner character who insists everything going on is one big chemical trip.
 Hope you think that idea's hilarious, because they go back to that well over and over throughout the whole film.
 But really, this film doesn't so much fail to be funny as neglect to try.
 The stoner doesn't get much screen time, and one liners are few and far between.
 This is mostly just a grim and nihilistic catalog of violence.